 The coronavirus pandemic is likely to bring about many deep, long-lasting, upside down vicissitudes in the whole world society and their economy.
-The Education sector, a critical aspect of a country’s economic future, is no different which has also faced the wrath of this pandemic disrupting its day to day business.
+The Education sector, a critical aspect of a country’s economic future, is no different which has also faced the wrath of this pandemic disrupting its day-to-day business.
+Keep reading to find about the new learning challenges people have faced in this Covid crisis.

 Out in the open, lockdown is considered the safe bet to contain the spread of Covid-19.
 Most governments from all over the world have temporarily closed education institutions like schools, colleges, and universities.
 With 144 countries across the world closing pre-primary, primary, lower-secondary, and upper-secondary levels of education, a total of 1,186,127,211 i.e. 67.7% learners are affected.
 This pandemic situation has given us an opportunity to reorganize the education sector.
 So many organizations took this epidemic as a prospect to visualize innovative ways to reach/synchronize with their student in the changing world.

 With the shortest notice period of lockdown, things are difficult to implement on a full-scale digitalization transformation.
-Due to the closure of many educational institutes, there is a makeshift towards eLearning solutions like webinars, distance learning, online or virtual classes through various apps, you-tube channels, google classrooms, recorded sessions and training, education radio and TV, Virtual Seminars, etc. across the world.
+New Learning Challenges has risen up due to the closure of many educational institutes, there is a makeshift towards eLearning solutions like webinars, distance learning, online or virtual classes through various apps, you-tube channels, google classrooms, recorded sessions and training, education radio and TV, Virtual Seminars, etc. across the world.
 The various governments have their own response to the crisis.

 Virtual class room leading from the front, has become the most incomparable convenient and flexible eLearning solution to students during this lockdown.
 So many universities, schools, and colleges switched to virtual classes for their student safety e.g.